dotSlashJack/prop-spaghet-utils/README.md

 To add more states and batches for future tests, update the `STATE_SETS.json` file, following the existing format.
 The web GUI will automatically populate the dropdowns from this information after restarting the page.

+## Adding more valves

+For valves, edit `VALVE_NAMES.json`.
+Keep in mind that the `type` determines where in the GUI the valve will show.
+Right now, it's set up to have an oxidizer (light blue) section and a fuel (light red) section.
+Type tells the javascript code where to put each valve.

+## Adding more sequences

+Add a sequence name to `SEQUENCE_NAMES.json`, making sure it matches the exact string name of the sequence in the ecs software itself.

 ## Websocket Sim

 If you wish to simulate JSON that would come in from the pi locally, run the `json_dummy_server.py` file and update the socket address (set to `const socket = new WebSocket('ws://localhost:9002/ws');`) in the `script.js` file accordingly.
 You can also edit the sample json file or add your own to change which values come in.